grucloud/grucloud/docusaurus/docs/aws/AwsModuleHowto.md

 ---
 id: AwsModuleHowto
-title: How to implement a new AWS Modules
+title: How to implement a new AWS Module
 ---

 This document will guide you through the implementation of new module for the [GruCloud AWS provider](https://www.npmjs.com/package/@grucloud/provider-aws).